 - Update the LDAP user password and the SMTP password if necessary.

 - Save the XML file.

 - Run a simulation to ensure that your settings are correct.

 - Manually run the synchronization and review the logs to ensure that the XML file was saved correctly.

-Note: If you are running the sync-cmd task as the Windows SYSTEM user, NetworkService, or another system account, you may not be able to use Run as different user to run the Configuration Manager as that user.
+Note: If you’re running the sync-cmd task as the Windows SYSTEM user, NetworkService, or another system account, you might not be able to run Configuration Manager as a different user.
 Try using PsExec from Microsoft to run Configuration Manager as a system user.

-- Move the prefs file from the original machine to the new destination machine.
-The prefs files is stored by default in the following location: $HOME/.java/.userPrefs/com/google/usersyncapp/util/prefs.xml.
+Move the prefs file from the original machine to the new machine.
+By default, the prefs file is stored in $HOME/.java/.userPrefs/com/google/usersyncapp/util/prefs.xml.